opendaylight/integration-packaging/docs/rpms.rst

 Repositories with the -release suffix host official OpenDaylight releases.
 They are updated infrequently to never, and will host their release artifacts forever.
 Release repos are subdivided into two groups based version numbers.
-Repositories with both a major and minor version number (81, 82) are pinned to a specific OpenDaylight release or service release (Oxygen 8.0.0, Oxygen SR1 8.1.0).
+Repositories with both a major and minor version number (80, 83) are pinned to a specific OpenDaylight release or service release (Oxygen 8.0.0, Oxygen SR3 8.3.0).
 Repositories with only a major version (8, 9) will always host the latest service release from that major release.
-If a new SR comes out, the repo will get the update (Oxygen 3 will replace Oxygen SR2).
+If a new SR comes out, the repo will get the update (Oxygen SR4 will replace Oxygen SR3).

-Release repo for the latest Oxygen service release:
+Release repo for the latest Oxygen and Fluorine service releases:

 - `nfv7-opendaylight-8-release`_
+- `nfv7-opendaylight-9-release`_

-Release repos that will permanently host specific Carbon and Nitrogen releases:
+Release repos that will permanently host specific Oxygen and Fluorine releases:

 - `nfv7-opendaylight-80-release`_
 - `nfv7-opendaylight-81-release`_
 - `nfv7-opendaylight-82-release`_
+- `nfv7-opendaylight-83-release`_
+- `nfv7-opendaylight-90-release`_

 Repository Configuration Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^